oraclechinaappdev/CloudNative_Mobile/Putting All Together/README.md

 ### Prerequisites ###
 - Completion of all previous 4 lab exercises: [Java Apps](../Java%20Apps/README.md), [Microservices](../Microservices/README.md), [Integration](../Integrations/README.md) and [Mobile](Mobile%20Service%20and%20App/README.md)
-- Running running Virtual Machine image used previously in Java Apps and Microservices labs
+- Running Virtual Machine image used previously in Java Apps and Microservices labs
-- An Andriod OS Device (mobile phone or tablet) with an active Google Account, or check with intructor if you don't
+- An Android OS Device (mobile phone or tablet) with an active Google Account, or check with instructor if you don't.

 # Lab Exercise: #